mistersingh179/bw-dashboard/README.md

 - owner dark/light theme from the os
 - organize logs so they can be seen better in betterstack logging tool
 - look at affaliate ads in email
+- refactor auction generate api endpoint to have getAdsToShow which finds best campaign, gets its ads, and build ads if missing.
+- run nightly job to show how many pages are matched.
+  - this would change if you add/remove campaigns
+  - also would change if you change user threshold score
+- the `WILL SHOW` column on advertisements is not taking into account the impression cap of campaign

 ## Pending callback